ismatfarjana/T1A2_Terminal_app/README.md

 * After each round name of the **winner** 👑 will be shown.
 * After finishing all rounds **Leaderboard** 🏁 will appear which will show if there is a **WINNER** 🎉 or it is a **DRAW** 👻

+---

+# ♣ **Development story**📓🔨

+### **♣:memo: List of ideas**
+---
+*💡= idea, 🔵= description,  🍎= reason for not selecting, 🍏= reason for selecting*

+#### 💡  BMI(Body Mass Index) calculator 💪
+🔵BMI is one type of tool to help health professionals assess the risk for chronic disease by dividing the weight in kg and height in meter squared.

+🍎Does not have that much complexity that this project requires.
+It only takes two integers as input and does a simple calculation and gives regarding information for different weight, mainly a string based app.
+#### 💡  Barefoot calculator 💸💰💲
+🔵It is a terminal application inspired by the book "The barefoor investor" by Scott Pape.

+🍎Does not have that much complexity that this project requires.
+It only takes one integers as input and does a few simple calculations, sends money management plans, mainly a string based app.

+#### 💡  Snake-ladder game :snake: 🎲
+🔵 An ancient Indian board game played between two or more players on a gameboard having numbered, gridded squares.

+🍎It will require 3 to 4 weeks of time for me to build the complex structure of a snake ladder though I will work on it in as a coding skill practice project.

+#### 💡  Sudoku puzzle
+🔵A logic-based, combinatorial number-placement puzzle which could be a beautiful project.

+🍎Requires lots of time and logical understanding to build it.

+#### 💡 Number guessing game 🔢
+🔵 A simple number guessing game against computer .

+🍎  It was not challaging enough to fulfill the requirements.

+#### 💡  Tic-Tac-Toe ✅ **Final project  :rocket:**
+🔵 Tic-tac-toe is a game where two players take turns to complete a row, a column, or a diagonal with either three O's or three X's drawn in the spaces of a grid of nine squares; noughts and crosses.

+🍏 The time frame and the challange of this seemed perfect if properly done.
+So I choose this classic game.

+---

 ####
 ---